'A day in the life' - Mary explains living with OCD

 - Worrying about a serious disease despite medical reassurances

 - Compulsively cleaning/washing, checking, repeating or counting things

 OCD can be a serious problem, which if left untreated, can lead individuals to become isolated and trapped.
 However, OCD can now be treated very effectively through psychological and medical therapies.

-The first step is to recognise the presence of symptoms of OCD.
-There is a lot of information available online through sites such as: OCD action.
+The first step to recovery is to recognise the presence of OCD.
+There is a lot of information available online through sites such as OCD action.
 The next step is to seek professional advice from a GP or OCD specialist so that the appropriate referral can be made.